holoviz/panel/doc/tutorials/basic/size.md

 settings = pn.Param(md, parameters=["sizing_mode", "min_width", "max_width"])
 ```

-Try changing the values of the `sizing_mode`, `min_height` and `max_height` widgets interactively.
+Try changing the values of the `sizing_mode`, `min_height`, and `max_height` widgets interactively.
 For each change in value, change the width of your browser window to see the effect(s).

 :::{dropdown} Solution